Poverty of time describes these go-go and rush-rush times

 Then here are a few of my favorite expressions that I’ve collected over the years about time:

-— Experience is a hard teacher because she gives you the test first and the lesson afterward.
+• Experience is a hard teacher because she gives you the test first and the lesson afterwards.

 Here is a great quote on time.
 It is from the 1953 classic movie “Beat the Devil,” which was directed by John Huston.
 In it, a character played by Peter Lorre launched a famous monologue about time, which went: